AlexanderDzhoganov/Skylines-Sapphire/README.md

 You can publish your skin on Steam's Workshop like any other code mod.
 Go to Content -> Mods in C:S and use the 'Share' button on your skin's entry in the list.
 Users who subscribe to your skin will automatically have it visible in their Sapphire skins list.
 If you want to update your skin, you can do it like other code mods - delete the mod's folder from AppData, subscribe to it in the workshop and then edit it from its workshop folder and use the 'Update' button in-game.

+Note that if a user subscribes to your skin but not to Sapphire itself it will not trigger any errors, your skin will remain inactive until Sapphire is installed.

 ### 7. Additional resources

 - [Module reference](https://github.com/AlexanderDzhoganov/Skylines-Sapphire/blob/master/MODULE_REFERENCE.md) - thoroughly describes the syntax of skin modules.
 Look here for advanced usage instructions.